NewberryDIS/hfsgatsby/src/markdown-pages/text/page_1.12.md

     </div>
 </figure>

-Significantly, when it came time to introduce his humanist editors and their work, the design changed, for on the very next page, the verso of the title, Soardi launched into old-fashio
+Significantly, when it came time to introduce his humanist editors and their work, the design changed, for on the very next page, the verso of the title, Soardi launched into old-fashioned humanist style with one poem in Greek and one in Latin addressed to a Venetian patrician.
+These poems and the 32 pages of scholarly introduction that follow were printed soberly and compactly without borders.

 <figure class="mkdn-figure">
     <div onClick="createLightbox('/images_full/1.00_Chapter_One/Wing-ZP-535.S-6755-HVC-Pugillari,-pg.8v-9r.jpg')" data="/images_full/0.00_Introduction/Wing-ZP-535.D175Negrotitle.jpg" class="mkdn-image-link" id="lbimage">